cotikor/tutr/README.md

 # Endpoints
 ## Appointments
   ### Get All Appointments
-  - Returns json data containing an array all of the tutor's upcoming appointments    including the subject being tutored, the date of the appointment, and student information.
+  - Returns json data containing an array all of the tutor's upcoming appointments    including:
+    - the subject being tutored
+    - the date of the appointment
+    - student information
+    - an array of notes associated with the student

   * **URL**